All parcels arriving from outside the EU must be declared

 Purchases worth 150 euros or less

 If the seller has an IOSS number, you will pay the Finnish VAT when you purchase the goods.
-The postal company will usually declare the consignment on your behalf, and you do not need to take action.
+The postal company or another transport company will usually declare the consignment on your behalf, and you do not need to take action.
 You do not need to pay any VAT in conjunction with the customs clearance.

 If the seller does not have an IOSS number, you will usually not be able to pay the Finnish VAT when you purchase goods.
 You must see to the customs declaration and payment of VAT yourself.
 As regards the customs declaration, you can ask Posti or the transport company to submit it on your behalf or submit it yourself in the Import Declaration Service for private persons.